 Council members spend on average between two to ten hours per week on Council work.
 This increases around each of ICANN's three annual Public Meetings.

-Council members are expected to prepare in advance for any motions to be considered at a Council meeting by reading the reports submitted by working groups and consulting with constituent house, as appropriate.
+Council members are expected to prepare in advance for any motions to be considered at a Council meeting by reading the reports submitted by working groups and consulting with constituent house and others within the GNSO Community, as appropriate.

 Members work, on average, an additional two to four hours per week for each GNSO working group they choose to join.